bburan/abr/README.rst

 algorithm uses a forward and reverse filter (to minimize phase shift), the actual order is double the requested order.

-baseline shift as well as high frequency noise that interferes with the peak detection algorithm.
-To minimize phase shift, a first order butterworth filter is used to forward and reverse filter the waveform.
 An initial estimate of P1-5 is computed and presented for correction.
 You may navigate through the waveform stack via the up/down arrows and select a point via the corresponding number (1-5).
 Once a point is selected (it will turn to a white square), you can move it along the waveform using the right/left arrow keys.
 Since the algorithm relies on the location of P1-5 to compute the best possible estimate of N1-5, you should correct the location of P1-5 before asking the algorithm to estimate N1-5.
 You may also specify threshold by navigating to the appropriate waveform (via the up/down arrows) and hitting the "t" key.

 Saving
 ------
 The amplitude and latency of each point are saved along with the threshold of the series.
 If the point is part of a subthreshold waveform, the additive inverse of the latency is saved (i.e. when parsing the file, subthreshold data can be recognized by negative latencies).
 Amplitudes from subthreshold points can be used to estimate the noise floor if desired.

 The interface
 -------------
 The current waveform is displayed as a thick, black line.
 Once a threshold is specified, subthreshold waveforms are indicated by a dashed line.
 The selected point is indicated by a white square.
 Negativities are indicated by triangles,